-Recommendation. - As of 26 November 2026, The SAR organisation should make arrangements for joint training exercises involving their RCCs, RSCs and search and rescue units, those of other States and operators, in order to promote search and rescue efficiency.
+It is recommended that as of 26 November 2026, the SAR organisation should make arrangements for joint training exercises involving their RCCs, RSCs and search and rescue units, those of other States and operators, in order to promote search and rescue efficiency.

-3.1.9 The SAR organisation should make arrangements for periodic liaison visits by personnel of its RCC to the centres of neighbouring States.
+3.1.9 The SAR organisation should make arrangements for periodic liaison visits by personnel of its ARSC to the centres of neighbouring States.